© Photo:

 The Gyllingnæs peninsula is located south of Odder at the mouth of Horsens Fjord.
 You can walk along the peninsula's western shore to the tip at Kalsenakke, where a stunning view of the East Jutland archipelago awaits.

-The big peninsula in Horsens Fjord
+The large peninsula in Horsens Fjord

-On a hike along the coast
+Hiking along the coast

 A coastal fishing hotspot